 As some wag tweeted after the recent presidential election, orange is the new black: Trump the Terrible will soon replace Oleaginous Obama as the leader of the world's most powerful nation.
 Trump's white nationalist supporters and hangers-on are naturally ecstatic - and some of them may even find positions of power in the new administration.

 Trump himself, of course, is a thoroughly rebarbative figure, a blundering clown in the freakshow of American democracy.
 Every element of his face betrays his nastiness and narcissism: the florid cheeks with their expression veering between phoney solemnity and leering frivolity; the puckered, hole-in-a-pie mouth, twisted at the corners into a rictus of sneering contempt; the cold, watchful eyes of a deep ocean predator.
 Groucho Marx once said, 'I never forget a face, but in your case I'll be glad to make an exception'.
 But we will not be allowed to forget.
 For the next four years at least, Trump's fleshy fizog will be squinting and gurning from every television screen and social media feed, a demented icon of capitalist degeneracy.

-The man who publicly said 7-Eleven when he meant 9/11 may also be the most dimwitted president in US history - although the competition is fierce.
-And in any case, accusations of stupidity achieve little beyond making liberals feel superior.
-A more significant concern is that Trump is highly dysfunctional, hailing from a traumatizing and traumatized family.
-Like his father, Trump is a bully, a psychologically damaged man who is now projecting his own malignancy onto a range of politically approved Others: Mexicans, Muslims and women.
-The 'traumatic bond' between victim and abuser, which in Trump's case was likely formed with his father in childhood, may partly explain Trump's tough-guy persona.
-It may also explain the appeal of Trump for the disgruntled left-behinds who voted for him.
-We are dealing here with the defence mechanism described by the psychoanalyst Sándor Ferenczi as 'identification with the aggressor': in a harsh and unforgiving world, best to keep on side with Big Daddy, however obscene his behaviour.
+Although the competition is fierce, Trump might just be the most dimwitted president in US history.
+This is, after all, the man who publicly said 7-Eleven when he meant 9/11.
+He is certainly highly dysfunctional, hailing from a traumatizing and traumatized family.
+Like his father (by all accounts), Trump is a bully, a psychologically damaged man who is now projecting his own malignancy onto a range of officially sanctioned Others: Mexicans, Muslims and women.
+From a psychoanalytical point of view, his tough-guy persona might be explained in terms of the 'traumatic bond' that often forms between victim and abuser, which in Trump's case was likely formed with his father in childhood.
+This 'identification with the aggressor', as Sándor Ferenczi famously called this kind of defence mechanism, might also explain the appeal of Trump for the many disgruntled left-behinds who voted for him: in a harsh and unforgiving world, it's best to keep on side with Big Daddy, however obscene his behaviour.